flyingperson23/Unabridged/README.md

 ### What's This?
-This repository serves as a config repository and issue tracker for my modpack, Unabridged.
-There are different branches for the different versions of the pack, if you wish to contribute make sure you have the right branch selected.
-If submitting an issue, make sure you fill out the issue template fully so I know which version of the pack you're using.
+This repository serves as a config repository and issue tracker for my modpack, Unabridged V: Remastered.
+This is a rework of Unabridged V for 1.12, with some custom recipes and the like added.
+Please submit all issues here.
+Keep in mind that this is quite a large pack.
+I will try my best to ensure that your computer can run it, but if you happen to own a literal potato, please do not submit issues such as "IT WONT LOAD AND IT HAZ THE SPINNY ERRORY THINGY" or "HOW DOES I TURN IT ON I PLUGGED THE POWER CORD IN BUT IT DIDN'T DO ANYTHING IT'S STILL A POTATO ON MY DESK HELP I CAN'T FIGURE IT OUT WITH MY SINGLE BRAIN CELLLLLLLLLLLLLL!!!!!!!!"

 ```